scottgriv/Post.e/README.md

 - **Settings:** <br>
     - About section to view the current Post.e version number (derived from the `info.plist` value of `CFBundleShortVersionString`).
     - Open Source Libraries used to create `Post.e` and their related LICENSE files.
-    - Language Selection displays your current Device Language, available Languages supported by **Post.e** as well as a link to your Settings screen to change your device language (this will cause the application to re-start per Apple).
+    - Language Selection displays your current Device Language, available Languages supported by **Post.e** as well as a link to your Settings screen to change your device language (this will cause the application to restart per Apple).
     - Directory Settings displays your current folder directory used to select files for Post Attachments.
 Toggle the "Use Sample Directory" switch to use the sample files provided with **Post.e** by default or not.
     - Change your Password
     - Logout of the Application (which will also kill the session on the server).